1

 After hanging up my garter and moving to California, I dove in to a career of sales and marketing, eventually landing in advertising.
 I wrote commercials for television, pitched advertising concepts and even sang jingles to clients.

+As a former drug user, stripper and all around Party Gal, I really have come a long way.
 Scanning old photos and writing my book is proving to be cathartic and more emotionally fulfilling than I ever thought possible.
 If you ever struggle with where you want your life to go, I highly recommend writing who you were twenty years ago.

 Describe yourself in great detail, what were your thoughts, and dreams?
 Who were your friends?
 What did you like and dislike about yourself?
 Your answers may surprise you.